mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-introduction.md

 * [Interactive render - viewport integration]({{ site.baseurl }}/guides/rhinocommon/render-engine-integration-interactive-viewport/)
 * Preview render (forthcoming)

 For each part we'll take a look at relevant parts of the integration plug-in for the Cycles render engine while doing several simple example plug-ins at the same time.
 The code for the example plug-ins will be stripped of (most) of the comments that are added by the template, so we can focus on the parts that matter.
-Source code for the sample project, dubbed <a href="https:/github.com/mcneel/rhino-developer-samples/tree/6/rhinocommon/cs/SampleCsRendererIntegration/MockingBird">MockingBird, is available on GitHub</a>.
+Source code for the sample project, dubbed [MockingBird, is available on GitHub](https:/github.com/mcneel/rhino-developer-samples/tree/6/rhinocommon/cs/SampleCsRendererIntegration/MockingBird).

 ## Creating Render Plug-in project